-The Ordinary Resolutions 9 and 10, if passed, will empower the Directors to grant options under the Share Option Scheme (iiii) as well as to offer and award shares pursuant to the SPCH Performance Share Plan, provided that the aggregate number of shares to be issued shall not exceed fifteen per centum (15%) of the total number of issued shares in capital of the Company (excluding treasury shares and subsidiary holdings, if any) from time to time.
+- (iv) The Ordinary Resolutions 8 and 9, if passed, will empower the Directors to grant options under the Share Option Scheme as well as to offer and award shares pursuant to the SPCH Performance Share Plan, provided that the aggregate number of shares to be issued shall not exceed fifteen per centum (15%) of the total number of issued shares in capital of the Company (excluding treasury shares and subsidiary holdings, if any) from time to time. - (v) The Ordinary Resolution 10 above is to authorise the Directors to purchase up to 10% of the total number of issued Shares in the share capital of the Company (excluding treasury shares and any subsidiary holdings) during the Relevant Period.
+Please refer to the Appendix to this Annual Report for more details.